stonet-research/icpe24_io_scheduler_study_artifact/README.md

 echo 2 | sudo tee /sys/module/fops/parameters/force_sync_submission
 ```

-Note: During the experiments, we find that the I/O requests with None are processed by the same process where the I/O request is issues.
-The I/O requests with BFQ, Kyber and MQ-Deadline are processed by a kernel worker, this cause a nearly 50% performance drop.
+Note: During the experiments, we find that the I/O requests with None are processed by the same process where the I/O request is issued.
+The I/O requests with BFQ, Kyber and MQ-Deadline are processed by a kernel worker, this causes a nearly 50% performance drop.
 Since this work focuses on the I/O schedulers instead of the Linux storage stack, thus we force all the requests to be processed in the same way.

 ### Install fio